mmaall/HIV-Positive-Selection-Using-Longitudinal-Data/README.md

 The program runs in Python 3.
 Backwards compatability is not guaranteed.

 Please don't make any important scientific decisions based on this program and our report.
-We are just undergraduates and errors may exist in our conclusions.
+We are just undergraduates and errors may exist in everything we do.